 Brokers vs. Agents

 When we say “broker,” we mean a professional who can direct you to products offered by a range of companies.
 This is in contrast to a health insurance agent, who works with only one company and promotes that company’s products.
-Technically, both of these types of professionals are licensed in California as insurance “agents,” but we distinguish between them based on common parlance.
+Technically, both of these types of professionals are licensed as insurance “agents,” but we distinguish between them based on common parlance.
 If you do not use a broker, you will likely work with an agent at each company you contact.

 What Will the Broker Do?